Mordecai-Wambua/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 n = number of elements of the arrray to be printed numbers must be separated by a comma followed by a spce numbers should be displayed in the same order as they are stored in the array

+Task 09:
+function to copy the string pointed to by str, including the terminating null byte (\0), to the buffer pointed to by dest